vincentchu/websox/README.md

 websox is a scala based websocket library based on Twitter's `Future` library.
 It incorporates a few features from finagle, but does not implement or use finagle's `Codec` and `Service` constructs.

+The project is split into two pieces:

+ - `websox-server` - Core library
+ - `websox-examples` - A few examples

 ## Using websox

 To use websox to create websocket applications, you must provide two things: